Philadelphis Phillies at Miami Marlins game preview

-Preview: Marlins return home, look to right the ship against visiting Phillies
+Preview: After offensive explosion, Marlins look for more of the same vs. Phillies

 TV: FOX Sports Florida